DECHIVE

 FROM scores;

 COUNT(*) counts the rows themselves.
-It includes rows even if they contain NULL.
-COUNT(score) counts only rows where the score column has a value.
+If a row exists, it's included even if there's a NULL.
+COUNT(score) counts only rows that have values in the score column.
 Rows with NULL are excluded.

-If you miss this distinction, you easily confuse the total number of members with the number of members who have a phone number.
+Without knowing this difference, it's easy to mistake the total number of members for the number of members with phone numbers.
 They're different questions.

-When a table contains NULL, it's a record of a moment when that data was unknown.
-Someone didn't enter a phone number during signup, or a delivery address hadn't been set yet, or a measurement was skipped.
-NULL preserves that situation exactly.
+The presence of NULL in a table is a record of a time when that data was unknown.
+The phone number wasn't entered at registration, or the shipping address wasn't yet determined, or a measurement was missing.
+NULL preserves that situation as is.

-The fact that WHERE phone = NULL doesn't work, that NULL + 1 becomes NULL, that COUNT(*) and COUNT(col) give different results—all of it stems from the same reason.
-An unknown value remains unknown.
+The reason WHERE phone = NULL doesn't work, NULL + 1 becomes NULL, and COUNT(*) and COUNT(col) are different—it's all for the same reason.
+Unknown values remain unknown.

-Whether to fill that unknowability with 0, exclude it, or leave it as is falls to the person writing the query.
+Whether to fill that unknown with 0, exclude it, or leave it as is is a decision that the person writing the query must make.
 The database speaks honestly: it doesn't know.
-How you read that honesty is your responsibility.
+It's up to the person asking the question to decide how to read that honesty.